My family and I love to visit Disneyland in Anaheim, California. But since it’s in California, we’ve wondered is Disneyland earthquake-proof?

 There are about 100 active faults in the Orange County area which is the county where Anaheim and Disneyland are located.

-Speaking of both Disney and possible tragedgy, have you ever wondered why parents always seem to die in Disney films?
+Speaking of both Disney and possible tragedy, have you ever wondered why parents always seem to die in Disney films?

-I recent published this article about that phenomenon, and uncovered the devastating truth behind what drove Walt’s vision for his films.
+I recently published this article about that phenomenon and uncovered the devastating truth behind what drove Walt’s vision for his films.